-Our main character's had enough of their subpar job and has taken a day off so they can have some downtime.
+Our main character's had enough of their subpar or insanely difficult job and has taken a day off so they can have some downtime.
 But things go haywire at work and they get called in anyway.

-where the character does successfully take a vacation, but ends up spending it doing what they do for work.
-May overlap with When You Coming Home, Dad?
+Compare Busman's Holiday where the character does successfully take a vacation but ends up spending it doing what they do for work.
+May overlap with When You Coming Home, Dad?, given that one of the things heroes might want to do with their spare time is spending time with their loved ones.

 - In The Wrong Reflection Eleya actually managed to attend the event she had gotten a few days' leave for (that being her sister's wedding), but she gets called in to deal with a spate of mirror universe incursions when she still had a day and a half left before she had to go back to duty.